pMeH/Lil/README.md

 Lost in Life is released under a GNU license (see Lil Licensing for full details).
 Lil returns data from: op.gg and loltimeplayed.com and provides additional information based on calculations with that data.

-Questions and suggestions may be sent to the pmeh@mail.com
+Questions and suggestions may be sent to pmeh@mail.com

 # Using Lil